Kanegraffiti/LessonPlans/Basic Science Main/Weeks1-8_Basic_Science_Lesson_Plan_JSS1-3.md

 - Keeping records of growth helps doctors and families ensure proper development.
 - Use a personal health journal to **track height, weight, and habits**, noting how changes make you feel.
 - Talk about **emotional and social changes** during each stage with trusted adults to learn healthy ways to manage them.

+- Create a study box in your notebook for **increase in height and weight** with clear definitions, labelled sketches, and two everyday examples so you can explain it without looking at the textbook.
+- Add a short checklist that reminds you how to apply **increase in height and weight** in class activities, projects, or safety routines, noting common mistakes to avoid.

 ### Assignment